 Notes

-- When you mix the batter ingredients together, it looks really dry.
-You’ll need to shape the cookies a bit when you portion them out onto the baking sheet.
+- You’ll need to shape the cookies a bit when you portion them out onto the baking sheet.

 - Life is easier when you line the baking tray with parchment paper or a silicone cookie sheet.